d-rideout/MeleeWizard/doc/HouseRules.md

 * Is a wizard at +4 DX when wielding a dagger in HTH?
 Presumably so. -->

-## Clarifications from *Questions* section of *the Fantasy Masters' Codex 1981*:
-Any figure who falls down, for any reason, before their action for that turn, loses that action.
-They have to wait until next turn to stand up.

 ## Spell turn counting

 Turn counting for spells is not terribly clear.
 We will thus use the following convention: